scott-ellenoff/VoteTracker/README.md

 * Worked on sending bill information to the Main page so that Users can vote and see their history.

 **Zach Kamran**:
-* Worked on Login and Signup page on front-end
+* Worked on Login and Signup page on front-end;
-* Changed the legislators that users follow in profile page.
+* Changed the legislators that users follow in profile page;
-* Built Profile page allowing users to follow legislators and see match percentage
+* Built Profile page allowing users to follow legislators and see match percentage.

 # Have We Made Any Changes? #